openSUSE/news-o-o/_posts/2010-11-20-opensuse-weekly-news-issue-150.markdown

-"Iâ€™m now back home after a very successful MeeGo Conference 2010.
+"I’m now back home after a very successful MeeGo Conference 2010.
 Thankfully for me, the flight was short and it arrived ahead of time, even with a 10-minute delay on departure.
-The winds have been favourable to us (though the Harmattan wind doesnâ€™t help airplanes â€” not yet anyway).
+The winds have been favourable to us (though the Harmattan wind doesn’t help airplanes — not yet anyway).

- Upon arriving, I was reminded immediately why the conference shouldnâ€™t be in Oslo in November, like someone suggested some time ago in the MeeGo Wiki: itâ€™s cold here and snowing.
-Compared to Oslo, Dublinâ€™s weather was comforting and warm.
-Add to that the welcoming social events that were organised for us and you see why it was a good reason to go â€” visiting the Guiness Storehouse and watching live Norway 2 x 1 Ireland was a nice touch!
-I even made a cameo appearence in Norwayâ€™s largest newspaper, in a weird fish-eye lens photo. (...)"
+ Upon arriving, I was reminded immediately why the conference shouldn’t be in Oslo in November, like someone suggested some time ago in the MeeGo Wiki: it’s cold here and snowing.
+Compared to Oslo, Dublin’s weather was comforting and warm.
+Add to that the welcoming social events that were organised for us and you see why it was a good reason to go — visiting the Guiness Storehouse and watching live Norway 2 x 1 Ireland was a nice touch!
+I even made a cameo appearence in Norway’s largest newspaper, in a weird fish-eye lens photo. (...)"